 Most Babysleepbags.com orders with continental U.S. delivery will be eligible for our Free Super Saver Shipping offer.
 You can select Free Super Saver Shipping at checkout.
 Amazon's standard terms and conditions apply.

 How To Wear

-Secured by a full-length zipper down one side and nickel-free press studs at the shoulder, the Merino Kids baby sleep sack conveniently opens up flat for easy dressing and zips from the bottom-up for quick diaper checks and changes in the night.
-The high quality self-locking zipper is carefully sewn inside the baby sleep sack lining so it won't scratch your baby's delicate skin.
+Secured by a full-length zipper down one side and nickel-free press studs at the shoulder, the Merino Kids baby sleep bag conveniently opens up flat for easy dressing and zips from the bottom-up for quick diaper checks and changes in the night.
+The high quality self-locking zipper is carefully sewn inside the baby sleep bag lining so it won't scratch your baby's delicate skin.
 There are no harsh and noisy velcro patches.

 - Sleeveless to allow for free circulation of air to help prevent overheating.
 Babies sleeping under blankets rarely sleep with their arms covered and your baby will be comfortably warm in the Merino Kids sleeveless design.

 - The baby sleep bag fabric stays clear of your baby's face.
 The premium quality fabric is knitted, not woven, allowing the baby sleep bag to fit snugly around your baby's chest and 'move with your baby'.
 It won't bunch and restrict your baby's movement, nor ride up and interfere with their breathing.
 As an extra precaution, the Merino Kids baby sleep bag has special press stud fasteners to prevent smaller babies from slipping down.

 Remember always to place your baby on their back to sleep.

 For babies under 17lb (8kg):

 - Reduce the size of the baby sleep bag arm holes by fastening the additional press studs under your baby's arms.